bhk/build/example.md

  - *Indirections* are ways to reference Make variables that hold lists of other targets.
-They can be used as arguments to instances, or in the `in` property for an instance, or on the command line.
+They can be used as arguments to instances, or in the value of an `in` property, or on the command line.

  - *Aliases* are short names that can be specified on the command line.
    They can identify sets of other targets to build and/or commands to be